Qujing Yunnan, China Travel Guide

 Beyond Qujing city, the surrounding areas present opportunities for cultural immersion, including historical sites and ethnic minority villages.
 These excursions unveil local traditions and heritage.

-Explore traditional streets and markets in Xuanwei for a glimpse into an older Yunnan town and its culinary heritage.
+Explore traditional streets and markets in Xuanwei for a glimpse into an older Yunnan the town and its culinary heritage.

 Visit Buyi villages along the Duoyi River to experience distinctive ethnic minority culture, traditional architecture, and engaging performances.